UM-KEN1600/titan-space-odyssey-group15/README.md

 Select:
 - SolarSystem
-    - Main.java

-When running Main.java you will get the simulation.

-In order to run the genetic algorithm:

-Select:
-- EulerSolver
-    - geneticAlgorithm.java
+    - SolverChooser.java

-When running geneticAlgorithm.java you will get the genetic algorithm.
+When running SolverChooser.java you will get a solver selection menu.

+After selecting a solver and pressing run you will run the similation